nandini123567/Rock_Paper_Scissors/README.md

 How it works:
 The computer randomly picks rock, paper, or scissors.
 You enter your choice.
 The game tells you if you win, lose, or tie.
 If you enter something invalid, it asks you to try again.

 How to use:
-Run the script with Python 3.
+Run the script with Python.
 Follow the prompts and enter your choice.
 See the result printed on the screen.

-If you want, I can help you write a full README file or add more features!